Send Captivate Quiz Data to JavaScript

 var captivatedata = pipwerks.UTILS.convertCaptivateEmailData(strBody);

 And that’s all there is to it!
-Here’s another look at the final product, and you can download the source files (including pipwerks.UTILS.convertCaptivateEmailData.js) here.
+Here’s another look at the final product.

-I suggest that Captivate may offer the simple quiz report feature as samples like wondershare quizcreator does, which includes free ASP/PHP samples within application help to enable users to build Web database to receive a simple test report.
+I suggest that Captivate may offer the simple quiz report feature as samples like wondershare quizcreator does, which includes free ASP/PHP samples within application help to enable users to build Web database to receive a simple test report [link no longer available].

 And more than JavaScript, PHP/ASP might be used more popular, as avoiding some unknown issues for JS/browser, I think.